clearlinux/clear-linux-documentation/source/clear-linux/guides/tooling/stateless.rst

 Stateless
 #########

-In most operating systems, files can become intermingled with user and system data and configurations.
+In most operating systems, user and system data and configuration files can become intermingled.

 .. figure:: figures/stateless-1.png
    :scale: 45%
    :align: center
    :alt: Stateless: User and system files mixed

    Figure 1: Without stateless, user and system files become mixed on the filesystem over time.

-|CL-ATTR| has a stateless design philosophy of which the goal is to provide an
+|CL-ATTR| has a stateless design philosophy with the goal to provide an
 :abbr:`OS (operating system)` that functions without excessive user configuration or customization.
 Stateless in this context does *not* mean ephemeral or non-persistent.

 .. contents:: :local:
-   :depth: 2
+   :depth: 1

 File-level separation
 *********************